AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: The Planner

 \subsection{A Direct Prompting Method}

 The most common way to generate a logical plan is to directly prompt an LLM using a typical in-context learning approach.
 The inputs are a question $Q$, a table $T$, a set $\Sigma$ of specifications for each operation type, and an LLM $\theta$.
-Here, each specification $\sigma \in \Sigma$ describes the purpose of an operation type, e.g., ``\emph{an \term{Augment} operation augments a new column for a table based on existing columns, in response to the specific needs of a question}''.
-The output of the algorithm is a set $O$ of high-level operations like those shown in Figure~\ref{fig:framework_overview}, \eg~\term{Normalize(}``Cast to INT'', \term{Medal)}.
+Here, each specification $\sigma \in \Sigma$ describes the purpose of an operation type, e.g., ``\emph{an \term{Derive} operation creates a new column for a table based on existing columns, in response to the specific needs of a question}''.
+The output of the algorithm is a set $O$ of high-level operations

-\begin{example} Figure~\ref{fig:planner-cot}(a) shows an example of the aforementioned direct prompting method, which produces two high-level operations, \term{Filter} and \term{Normalize}.
-However, this logical plan might not be accurate as discussed as follows.
+\begin{example} Figure~\ref{fig:planner-cot}(a) illustrates the direct prompting method, which produces two logical operations, \term{Filter} and \term{Normalize}.
+However, this logical plan might not be accurate, as discussed below.

-{\em (a) \underline{Incorrect operations:}} The \term{Filter} operation incorrectly filters out the \term{Cyclist} column because the column is not explicitly mentioned in the question.
-This operation is clearly disastrous, as the country information is implicitly embedded in the \term{Cyclist} column.
+{\em (a) \underline{Incorrect operations:}} \revise{ The \term{Filter} operation retains the \term{Country} column simply because the question mentions ``which country.''
+However, it fails to recognize that the original table does not actually contain a \term{Country} column.
+Worse yet, it incorrectly filters out the \term{Cyclist} column, merely because \term{Cyclist} is not explicitly mentioned in the question.
+This mistake is critical, as the country information is implicitly embedded within the \term{Cyclist} values. }

-{\em (b) \underline{Missing operations:}} Observing the ground-truth in Figure~\ref{fig:framework_overview}, we see that the \term{Augment} operation on \term{Cyclist} is not generated, as the column has already been filtered out.
-Additionally, although the \term{Normalize} operation on \term{Medal} is generated, the \term{Normalize} operation on \term{Date} is missing.
-This is because the phrase ``the most'' in the question suggests the need for type conversion of \term{Medal}, but there are no clues from the question to normalize \term{Date}, unless we observe from the table that the values are inconsistent. \end{example}
+{\em (b) \underline{Missing operations:}} Observing the ground-truth in Figure~\ref{fig:framework_overview}, we can see that the \term{Derive} operation on \term{Cyclist} is not generated, as the column has already been filtered out.
+Moreover, although the \term{Normalize} operation on \term{Medal} is generated, the \term{Normalize} operation on \term{Date} is missing.
+This is because the phrase ``the most'' in the question suggests the need for type conversion of \term{Medal}, but there are no clues from the question to normalize \term{Date}, unless we observe from the table that the values are inconsistent.